 Two years ago, he took another loan to buy the land where he intends to build his family home.
 The land is 50 kilometres from the main road and the access road is yet to be paved.
 None of the owners of other plots near his have considered developing their properties but there are plans to connect electricity and water.

 The family goes on holiday twice a year – again, financed through personal loans.
 Alex is also financially responsible for taking care of his elderly mother, who has no income and lives in the village.
 On top of that, he pays for his younger sister’s college education; she’ll be finalising her diploma course in the next two years.
-He also employs his cousin, who recently dropped out of college, in a small business Alex started to supplement his income.
+He also employs his cousin, who recently of college, in a small business Alex started to supplement his income.

 Since he has a pay slip and a contract of employment, the bank considers Alex to be a good customer and often tops up his home loan whenever he faces financial pressure.
 In addition, Alex is a member of a SACCO.
 He has a loan there, as well as two peer groups – one is a welfare group and the other is an investment club.